Collegeville Institute

 Multi-Religious Fellows Program

-The Collegeville Institute Multi-Religious Fellows Program is a new initiative with the backing of a distinguished board of Twin Cities religious leaders.
-This new program brings together a group of young leaders, five to fifteen years into their professional careers, from five of the largest religious communities in the seven county Metro area.
+The Collegeville Institute Multi-Religious Fellows Program is an initiative with the backing of a distinguished board of Twin Cities religious leaders.
+This program brings together a group of early-career leaders, five to fifteen years into their religious calling, from five of the largest religious communities in the larger Metro area.

 More in this Section